Mayur62987/UAV-Trajectory-Prediction/README.md

 Short-term trajectory prediction system for UAV collision avoidance using ADS-B data and Interacting Multiple Model (IMM) Kalman Filters.
 Forms the **Detect** component of a Detect and Avoid (DAA) system for UAV Beyond Visual Line of Sight (BVLOS) operation.

+Automatic Dependent Surveillance-Broadcast (ADS-B)offers data periodically, which can be used to create situational awareness and predict the future state of an intruder aircraft.
+ADS-B data is gathered using a Software Defined Radio (SDR).
+An Interacting Multiple Model (IMM) is used to predict future positions of aircraft by combining linear Kalman Filter models.
+Three variations of IMMs were examined: Constant
+Velocity Constant Acceleration (CV-CA); Constant Velocity Constant Acceleration with 2D Coordinated Turn (CV-CA-2DCT) and Constant Velocity Constant Acceleration with 3D Coordinated Turn (CV-CA-3DCT).
+The IMM CV-CA-2DCT has the highest accuracy of prediction when estimating real flight positional data.
+Collisions are simulated with both static and dynamic intruders by propagating an Intruder Protected Zone (IPZ) using IMM predictions.

 [![MATLAB](https://img.shields.io/badge/MATLAB-R2020a%2B-orange)](https://www.mathworks.com/)
 [![License](https://img.shields.io/badge/License-MIT-blue)](LICENSE)
 [![Keywords](https://img.shields.io/badge/Keywords-ADS--B%20%7C%20IMM%20%7C%20Kalman%20Filter%20%7C%20UAV%20%7C%20Collision%20Avoidance-green)]()